spencerriddell/Gotta_graph_em_all/serg_working_file.md

   first introduced.
 This variable was accounted for, as adjusting for it could control for systematic differences across generations due to temporal decision-making around stats or design based on generation.
+  This variable was re-coded as a binary variable to capture contemporary differences across two chunks of Pokémon generations, where **Early** represents gens 1, 2, and 3, whereas **Modern** represents gens 4, 5, 6, and 7.

 Altogether, these covariates are meant to adjust for any potential differences across species, reduce biased estimates, and isolate the